 Dr Bongliba Sangtam

-According to Sangtam, one of the biggest differences he sees is in how success is defined.
+Talking to MT, Sangtam said, the biggest difference between China and India is in how success is defined.

 “India counts success in placement while China focuses on innovation,” he said.

-He was also struck by the scale of investment.
+He said, he was also struck by the scale of investment.

-“There are lots of funding.
+“There are lots of funding for research in China.
 Government invests a lot in education.
 Many private companies are also willing to invest,” he said.

-Instead, he argues that the state must begin by rethinking how it views education, talent and employment.
+When asked what he thinks Nagaland can learn from China, he said, Nagaland can begin by rethinking how it views education, talent and employment.

-“We should be more practical,” he said.
+“We should be more disciplined and practical,” he said.
 “For many graduates, a job is our last destination.”

 While acknowledging the limited opportunities available within the state, Sangtam said too many young people continue to view government employment as the ultimate measure of success.

-As a result, he believes innovation, entrepreneurship and research often receive less attention than they deserve.
+As a result, he believes innovation, entrepreneurship and research receive less attention than they deserve.

 “We see engineers and educated people ending up in jobs unrelated to their training,” he said.

-Asked whether Nagaland is facing a brain drain problem, Sangtam offered a more nuanced assessment.
+Asked whether he thinks Nagaland is facing a brain drain problem or just a scenario of missed opportunities, Sangtam offered a more nuanced assessment.

 “Educated people in Nagaland get trapped in a system,” he said.